 At UC-Davis, I helped develop the lab protocol for analyzing foraminifera and worked with students and other researchers to analyze trace elements in oysters, otoliths, speleothems, mussels, olivella shells, and tree cores.

-Below is an example of a laser ablation depth profile of a foram I analyzed using the LA-ICP-MS system at UCD.
+The image at the left is an example of a laser ablation depth profile of a foram I analyzed using the LA-ICP-MS system at UCD.
 This is an amazing technique for linking growth conditions to shell geochemistry.
-For example, in the specimen below the foraminifer was grown in seawater with elevated Ba/Ca ratios (4x ambient) during the day and ambient seawater at night.
+For example, in the specimen below (Orbulina universa) the foraminifer was grown in seawater with elevated Ba/Ca ratios (4x ambient) during the day and ambient seawater at night.
 By using a low repetition rate and low energy density we are even able to resolve thin inner calcite banding (data between 2-10 seconds).
 These inner calcite Mg bands occur across a few microns of calcite.
-This shell was analyzed as part of a culture study where we modified light conditions to assess controls on the Mg/Ca banding in this species.
+This shell was analyzed as part of a culture study where we modified light conditions to assess controls on the Mg/Ca banding in this species (in prep).

 Learn more about laser ablation techniques and why a 'foram standard' is useful for within and between analytical sessions here.

 2017: We used LA-ICP-MS to analyze shells cultured for assess mechanisms responsible for diurnal Mg-banding in N. dutertrei and have developed a new model for how this species adds calcite throughout its ontogeny.
+(Published in Nature Communications)